Skip to content

 Open to all unpublished and published Aboriginal and Torres Strait Islander writers living in Tasmania.

 The recipient of the Aboriginal Writer’s Fellowship will also be offered a publishing opportunity in Island Magazine.
 The writer can select one of their existing unpublished pieces, or work on something completely new.
-The work can be in any genre or form (fiction, nonfiction, poetry, script or a hybrid piece) of up to 4,000 words.
+The work can be in any genre or form (fiction, non-fiction, poetry, script or a hybrid piece) of up to 4,000 words.

 The writer will work with Island Magazine’s editorial team to develop and finalise the piece.
 Copyright in the work will remain with the author, and they will receive a licencing fee.
-Publishing timelines to be agreed between the recipient and Island Magazine.
+Publishing timelines are to be agreed between the recipient and Island Magazine.
 Extended editorial support or mentorship to develop the work can also be negotiated.

 Margaret Scott Tasmanian Young Writer’s Fellowship – $5,000